Tirz0/landing-page/README.md

 -Created the header and hero sections
 (Still not that good at flex so I played around with margins but I think it looks OK-ish)

+-FInished everything but flex problem still persists, will have to study it more and not play around with margin and padding